Committee Selection with Attribute Level Preferences: Attribute Level Greedy Approval Voting

-We could not find any polynomial time rule that satisfies compound justified representation.
-Given $W$ it is easy to see whether it satisfies CJR or not.
-However, checking every possible $W$ results in exponential behaviour.
+In Section \ref{sec:jr}, we have shown that CJR is a NP-complete problem.
+However, it can be solved in polynomial time under certain assumptions.
 We consider each dimension separately and identify a set of attributes that satisfy justified representation for that dimension.
 This can be done in polynomial time using the proposed GAV.
 Let $J^i$ be the set of attributes that satisfies justified representation for dimension $i$.
 Selection of a committee that satisfies CJR is polynomial if we assume that $J^1 \times J^2 \times \ldots \times J^d \subseteq C$.
-In addition to unanimity and justified representation, GAV satisfies other properties that are described in Section 2.1.
+In addition to unanimity and justified representation, GAV satisfies other properties that are described in Section 3.